Programme overview & partners

 Further information and getting involved

-The National Mental Health Safety Improvement Programme was launched on 10 May 2021.
+The National Mental Health Safety Improvement Programme was launched in May 2021.
 See below for launch resources:

 - National Mental Health Safety Improvement Programme presentation slides